Logo Futurismo

 @randomtrip_blog | Take a dip in the ocean and have the greatest view in Flores

-This rocky pool with concrete access is surrounded by wonderful scenery.
-While swimming in the wild Atlantic, you can look at the high coastal cliffs of Fajã Grande filled with the tallest waterfalls.
+This rocky pool with concrete access is surrounded by fantastic scenery.
+While swimming in the wild Atlantic, you can look at the high coastal cliffs of Fajã Grande, filled with the tallest waterfalls.

 @sunsearcher | The pools with a stunning view over Corvo island